 Spread collars are typically recommended for men with a narrower face, as the wide collar can help balance the face.
 Though men are usually advised to fill a spread collar with a large Windsor-knotted tie, Bond usually makes his ties in a four-in-hand knot.
 Filling up the collar space with a tie knot is not a necessity but merely a matter of taste.
 A large tie knot needs a large collar, either in height or in width, while a large collar does not need to be filled.

 Apart from the obvious differences of length, height and spread width, there’s the matter of tie space.
 It’s the quarter-inch to half-inch—or more—space between the collar leaves where the collar meets at the neck.
-Bond’s spread collars almost all have tie space, with the exception of the Brioni spread collars and Roger Moore’s brown stripe, double-button-collar shirt in Live and Let Die.
+Bond’s spread collars almost all have tie space, with the exception of the Brioni spread collars and Roger Moore’s brown stripe, two-button-collar shirt in Live and Let Die.
 Even with a very wide spread, a little tie space will help the knot to stay in place.
 Without it the knot often slips down and reveals the collar band above it because the collar leaves will push down the knot.
 A collar band with tie space is usually angled so the band will not show above the knot.
 Tie space plays just as large a roll in how large a tie knot can be worn with a collar.